etrotta/kanji_lookup/readme.md

 ```

 ### Accuracy
-Far from 100%, but honestly better than what I expected so far.
-There are no official benchmarks yet.
+Far from 100%, but feels pretty good for me personally.
+There are no official benchmarks.

 #### Where are the Fonts / Embeddings / Database
 You have to download the character lists and fonts, then generate the Embeddings and upload to a Qdrant Database yourself using the instructions provided above.